mdisumma/5100-assessment-mdisumma-main/Part1.md

 4. I've created a table called World Leaders.
 I've also created a table of Official Titles.
 However, I've been told the information isn't normalized.
 Why?
 How can I correct this?
 (5 points)

---By limiting a table to one purpose you reduce the number of duplicate data contained within your database.
+--By limiting the tables instead using collums to reduce the number of duplicate data contained within the database.

 5. Create a Javascript class that represents the properties of a world leader.
 Include a method that will return the number of years from today in which that leader has ruled.
 (8 points)